tidev/alloy/widgets/com.appcelerator.drawer/docs/README.md

 	<Require type="widget" src="com.appcelerator.drawer" id="drawer"/>

 Assign it an ID that you can use in your controller.
 E.g. `id="drawer"` You can now access the drawer via `$.drawer` in your controller.
+Note that the containing view needs to have a layout of "absolute", which is the default, and not "horizontal" or "vertical", in order to have the drawer work properly.

 ## Initializing the Drawer in the Controller